gremlin12/social_network/README.md

 1. Open socialnetwork.py in Python IDLE or terminal.

-2.Uncomment the command you want to test by removing the '#' symbol in front.
+2. Uncomment the command you want to try by removing the "#" symbol.

 3. Save the file.